gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 #### Updating lazy property based on its current value with `replace()`

-Sometimes, it is necessary to modify a property based on its current value, for example, by appending something to it.
-Previously, the only way to do that was to obtain the current value explicitly by calling `Property.get()`:
+Modify a property based on its current value, such as appending text. previously required obtaining the current value explicitly by calling `Property.get()`:

 ```kotlin
 val property = objects.property<String>()